laeti91/boxxle/readMe.txt

 # USAGE:
 # ==========================================
 # 1. Copy the script corresponding to your OS
-# 2. Place it in your BOXXLE folder
+# 2. Place it in your BOXXLE folder on shell
 # 3. Double-click it to start
 # 4. Go to http://localhost:8000